-To better grow together, the neighbourhood designation and general policies are rooted in four subsections or Neighbourhood Focus Areas: Housing Choicea and
+To better grow together, the neighbourhood designation and general policies are rooted in four subsections or Neighbourhood Focus Areas: Housing Choice and Affordability; Land Use Compatibility and Placemaking; Sustainable and Resilient Development; and Neighbourhood Entrepreneurship.

-Affordability; Land Use Compatibility and Placemaking; Sustainable and Resilient Development; and Neighbourhood Entrepreneurship.
-These subsections directly support our Community Priorities and contain policies that shape the development pattern of our neighbourhood areas (shown below).
+These subsections directly support our Community Priorities (Economic Propserity, Land Use & Design, Climate Action, and Social Equity) and contain policies that shape our development patterns toward Our Shared Future.